c3lang/c3-web/src/content/docs/references/docs/functions.md

 ### Implicit first parameters

-Because the type of the first method is known, it may be left out.
+Because the type of the first argument is known, it may be left out.
 To indicate a pointer `&` is used.

 ```c3
 fn int Foo.test(&self) { /* ... */ }